 Since the cause of complicated grief isn’t entirely known, it isn’t always easy to prevent it.
 However, knowing the risk factors (listed above) can be a helpful tool in realizing when complicated grief could occur.
 After a devastating loss, there are a few things that can be helpful in dealing with grief.

 It is especially important to talk about your feelings after a traumatic event.
-This is one of the most helpful tools with managing your emotions because you aren’t keeping your feelings bottled up inside.
+This is one of the most helpful tools for managing your emotions because you aren’t keeping your feelings bottled up inside.
 If you need to have a good cry, do that as well.

 Lean on Others

 Gather people around you that you trust and use them as your support system.
-In times of great stress and trauma it is important to not be afraid to ask for help.
+In times of great stress and trauma, it is important to not be afraid to ask for help.
 Talk to your loved ones around you, or even look for grief support groups to speak with other people who are experiencing the same things as you.

 Once again, don’t be afraid to ask for help.
 If you feel it would be helpful to speak with a professional about how you are feeling, there are many options for bereavement counseling.
 The options listed in this article can help specifically target your experiences with grief and help you learn to deal with them.